Mithril Ancillary Import — Trust Model

 Acceptance status

-The harness must PASS for at least one preview boundary AND one preprod boundary before #670 is considered fully verified.
+The harness must PASS for at least one preview boundary AND one preprod boundary before the ancillary path is considered fully verified for a given era.

 Prior to commits in 2026 Q2 (issues #438, #481, #624, #626, #678, #685) the from-genesis replay did not match the Haskell ancillary at all boundaries — the harness reported drift in pot fields (treasury, reserves, epoch_fees) cascading from a missing Babbage→Conway PPUP path that left the on-chain protocol version stuck at 8 in dugite while the canonical chain ran at 9.
 With those resolved, a preview-mainnet-style chunk replay through to the mithril anchor now reproduces the Haskell ledger byte-exact, including: